pramttl/webipy/README.md

 Add all your python functions to `myfunctions.py`.
 2 example functions are present in the file by default.
 Called `hello` and `add`.

-The arugments to your functions are automatically turned into GET parameters for the corresponding web url.
-Named arugments are only supported as of now.
+The arugments to your functions are automatically turned into accetable GET parameters for the corresponding web url.
+Only named arguments are supported as of now.
 Variable & Keyword arguments may be used in funciton definitions but are not supported inputs to the web endpoint.

 `add` function example: